EQT

 Total

-Through our operations, we paid $795 million in royalty payments to our landowners in 2023.
+Through our operations, we paid more than $665 million in royalty payments to our landowners in 2024.

 Royalties Paid (millions of dollars)